 Research Based Programs

-What are the right tools for cognitive-developmental therapy for children and adults to remember, connect, communicate?
+What are the right tools for cognitive-developmental therapy for children and adults to remember, connect, and communicate?
 This is a question we address daily at Equipping Minds.

 Equipping Minds

-What makes the Equipping Minds Cognitive Therapy holistic?
+What makes Equipping Minds Cognitive Therapy holistic?

-Equipping Minds Cognitive Therapy Exercises: One-on-One cognitive therapy, using the Equipping Minds Cognitive Development Workbook by Dr.Carol Brown.
-Cognitive therapy is fully integrated system of drills and training exercises that are delivered in an intense, one-on-one environment, and are designed to attack and rapidly correct week or underdeveloped cognitive learning skills.
-It is not designed to tutor or teach academic subjects, rather it will develop the underlying skills requited to learn effectively.
-Cognitive skills-auditory processing, visual processing, working and long term memory, comprehension, logic and reasoning, and attention skills – are foundational to a person’s ability to receive, process, and retain information.
+Equipping Minds Cognitive Therapy Exercises: One-on-One cognitive therapy, using Dr. Carol Brown’s Equipping Minds Cognitive Development Workbook.
+Cognitive therapy is a fully integrated system of drills and training exercises delivered in an intense, one-on-one environment designed to attack and rapidly correct weak or underdeveloped cognitive learning skills.
+It is not designed to tutor or teach academic subjects.
+Instead, it will develop the skills required to learn effectively.
+Cognitive skills-auditory processing, visual processing, working and long-term memory, comprehension, logic and reasoning, and attention skills – are foundational to a person’s ability to receive, process, and retain information.
 The program strengthens these skills allowing one to learn efficiently.

-Cognitive therapy is a form of cognitive educational therapy that helps to develop new and repair broken neuro-transmitters.
-Each piece of the program is important to the strengthening of working memory, processing speed, visualization, and auditory deficits; therefore each exercise (eye, primitive reflex, and sound) is vital to the success of the student.
-It is imperative that you set aside time each day for the program.
-This includes weekends.This program is designed for five one hour therapy sessions per week in concurrence with the programs listed below implemented at home.
-Most individuals will complete the program in 12 weeks.
-The Cognitive Therapy program is a holistic program.
+Cognitive therapy is a form of cognitive, educational therapy that helps to develop new and repair broken neurotransmitters.
+Each piece of the program is essential to the strengthening of working memory, processing speed, visualization, and auditory deficits; therefore, each exercise (eye, primitive reflex, and sound) is vital to the success of the student.
+You must set aside time each day for the program.
+This includes weekends.
+This program is designed for five one-hour therapy sessions per week in concurrence with the programs listed below implemented at home.
+Most individuals will complete the program in 12-24 weeks.
+The Cognitive Therapy program is holistic.
 Participation in the entire program is imperative.
 Partial participation will yield partial results.
-Dr. Brown’s research study has been accepted for publication for April 2018 in an international medical journal.

 Daily Schedule: